Easy DIY Heated Chicken Waterer

-In the past I’ve built a different style of heated chicken waterer that you commonly see out there.
+Back when we lived in the suburbs and kept backyard chickens, I built a different style of heated chicken waterer base that you commonly see.
 It’s a large cookie tin with a lightbulb socket and incandescent bulb as the heat source inside the tin.

-I built one a few years back for our backyard coop while living in the suburbs.
-There were a lot of pros; everyone has an old cookie tin lying around the house and its pretty simple and cheap to rig up a bulb socket inside of one.
+There were a lot of Pros—everyone has an old cookie tin lying around and it’s pretty simple and cheap to rig up a socket for a 40-watt bulb inside of one.

 However, what it didn’t account for is moisture.
 Water spills.
 Rain and snow.
 General moisture from chicken doo-doo.
 Moisture creeps into your cookie tin over time and incandescent bulbs just don’t hold up to moisture.
 I found myself replacing bulbs monthly, if not weekly.

 Climbing into a tight coop in 0-degree weather trying to pop open a frozen cookie tin is not fun!
-We have a larger coop now and I needed something our 20+ birds can rely on.
+We now have a larger coop in our barn and I needed something our 40+ birds can rely on.

 What makes this the best heated chicken waterer design?